labiraus/k8s-quickstart/README.md

 A simple quickstart demo for local microservice development

-The idea is to create an out of the box kubernetes cluster with containerized code, ingress control, service mesh, and automatic deployment.
+The idea is to create an out of the box kubernetes cluster with containerized code, ingress control, service mesh, and automatic deployment following industry standards and best practices.

 This repository was designed to enable a developer with minimal understanding of infrastructure or platform engineering to go from developing single isolated applications to networking multiple applications together in a local development environment that could accurately mirror production.

 ## Repo structure